The uses and abuses of hypnosis

 Using the REM state in therapy

 Of course there is a bright side to hypnosis, otherwise we would not have been teaching how to use it in therapy all these years.
 To recap, hypnosis is the accessing of the REM state artificially by focusing attention until it can be guided.
-Once a person is in that trance state, therapists can make powerful, positive psychological interventions, such as offering metaphors, embedding empowering suggestions, giving direct instructions and by guiding rehearsal of desired new behaviours in imagination, such as successful public speaking or driving confidently.
+Once a person is in that trance state, therapists can make powerful, positive psychological interventions, such as offering metaphors, embedding empowering suggestions, giving direct instructions and guiding rehearsal of desired new behaviours in imagination, such as successful public speaking or driving confidently.
 Trance also provides the best platform for unhooking strong emotions from traumatic memories that the brain has interpreted as life threatening, which is why, using specific techniques, it offers the quickest means to help people overcome phobias and PTSD.
 Trance plus therapeutic interventions is what constitutes hypnotherapy.

 The stages of effective hypnotherapy